Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 mMapView.getOverlays().add(this.mMinimapOverlay);
 ````

 Pro tip: If you want the minimap to stay put when rotation is enabled, create a second map view in your layout file, then wire up a change listener on the main map and use that to set the location on the minimap.
+For the reverse, you need to do the same process, however you have to filter map motion events to prevent infinite looping.